DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/09i-compose-network-overview.markdown

 It is important to note the distinction between `HOST_PORT` and `CONTAINER_PORT`.
 In the above example, for `db`, the `HOST_PORT` is `8080` and the container port is `5432` (postgres default).
 Networked service-to-service communication uses the `CONTAINER_PORT`.
 When `HOST_PORT` is defined, the service is accessible outside the swarm as well.

 Within the web container, your connection string to `db` would look like `postgres://db:5432`, and from the host machine, the connection string would look like `postgres://{DOCKER_IP}:31432`.

+If you make a configuration change to a service and run `docker-compose up` to update it, the old container is removed and the new one joins the network under a different IP address but the same name.